 - Take small bites of food, chew slowly, and sip liquids with your meals.
 Sipping liquids with your meals will make eating and swallowing easier.

-- Remember to stay away from carbonated drinks because it can irritate your mouth.
+- Remember to stay away from carbonated and caffeinated drinks because it can irritate your mouth.

 - Avoid sharp, crunchy foods, like chips that could scrape or cut your mouth and cause ulcers.

 - Avoid foods that are hot, spicy, or high in acid, like citrus fruits and juices, which can irritate your mouth.

 - Beware of sugary foods that could cause cavities.